FusionAuth/fusionauth-site/site/_posts/2022-09-08-how-sso-works.md

 For FusionAuth, the credentials are often a username and password.
 However, they could also be a passwordless flow, a login federated by a social provider like Google, or a credential verification by a business solution like Azure AD.

-For the other applications in this example, the credential, which proves authentication has occured, is a valid FusionAuth token, which is a JSON web token (JWT).
+For the other applications in this example, the credential, which proves authentication has occurred, is a valid FusionAuth token, which is a JSON web token (JWT).

 ## Single sign-on request flow